What are Carbs & Fats and why do we need them?

 We are going through a transition at the moment in nutrition and nutritional media/journalism (two very dangerous fields) in which fats are, quite correctly, no longer being scapegoated as the evil cause of weight gain and/or heart disease and death.
 Go back 20-30 years and everything was low fat, but there’s been a big switch.

 Fats are being touted by some “experts” as the healthiest things you can eat, with people putting butter in coffee (really) and adding coconut oil to everything which coconut oil can be added to.
 While the removal of fat-phobia is a great thing, this is a large knee-jerk reaction and a pendulum swing too far, really.
-Fat is great for you, but it is also Calorie dense – providing 9 Calories per gram, and it’s not all that filling because it doesn’t take long to digest.
-For this reason, we recommend keeping fat intake moderate (at least for now).
+Fat is great for you, but it is also calorie-dense – delivering 9 calories per gram, and it’s not all that filling because it doesn’t take long to digest.
+For this reason, we recommend not throwing all your favourite low fat lunch recipes in the bin and keeping fat intake moderate (at least for now).

 But why should you eat it?
 Logically if it’s full of calories and not filling it should be avoided, right?